genomeud/SRA-ome/README.md

 ### SRA Metadata

-NB: SRA is maintained by INDSC, which is an association of three indipendent entities:
+SRA is maintained by INDSC, which is an association of three indipendent entities:
 | Entity   | State | Database | SRA Acronym |
 | -------- | ----- | -------- | ----------- |
 | NCBI     | US    | GenBank  | S           |